0xJasonMurray/aws-ansible-dynamic-dns/README.md

-# Ansible Playbook to update Dynamic DNS Entries using AWS Route 53
+# Simple Dynamic DNS Client with Ansible and AWS Route 53

 ## Overview
 Simple Ansible Playbook to update dynamic DNS entries using AWS Route 53.
 Many of the other